 Pomegranate soup (Ashe-e-anar)

-Joumana Accad Mediterranean, Middle Eastern January 11, 2016 Soups, tagged, lentils, pomegranate, Iranian, herbs, legumes and beans, Soup,8 servings
+Joumana Accad Mediterranean, Middle Eastern January 11, 2016 Soups, legumes and beans, tagged, lentils, pomegranate, Iranian, herbs, Soup,8 servings

 Ingredients